can-lehmann/owlkettle/docs/internals.md

 ...
 ```

-because CustomLabel doesn't have the ability to store or render child-Widgets!
+because `CustomLabel` doesn't have the ability to store or render child widgets!
-For that we need adders!

-## **Adding Widgets with Adders**
+In order to add child widgets to our own widgets, we need to define an adder.

 ### **One Adder**

 Not all Widgets have adders.
 But all Widgets that want to be passed other Widgets from the outside to contain (like `Box` for example) need at least one.

-To do this you must:
+To create a widget that can contain other widgets, you must:
-1) Add a field to your widget-state that can store child-Widgets (e.g. one with type `seq[Widget]`)
+1) Add a field to your widget that can store child-Widgets (e.g. one with type `seq[Widget]`)
 2) Define an adder that enables the child-widget-field and adds a given widget to it
-3) Define in your `view` method where to put the child-widgets from the widget-state
+3) Define in your `view` method how to display the child-widgets

 An adder is a proc that enables the field that stores child-widgets and defines how to add widgets to that field.
 It implicitly receives the parameters 1) `widget` of type `Widget` (the custom widget itself) and 2) `child` of type `Widget` (the child-widget to add).

-"Enabling" a field of your custom widget means that it allows an "outside"-Widget to mutate it.
-In this case it allows adding `Widget`s to the child-widget-field.
-Without that, manipulating the child-widget-field field is not possible.
+"Enabling" a field of your custom widget causes it to overwrite the current value in the widget state.
+In this case it allows adding `Widget`s to the `child` field.
+If the `child` field was not enabled, any children added to the `CustomBox` would be ignored.

 Note: Any field you define under `viewable` will be present on `widget` in the form of the boolean field `has<FieldName>` and `val<FieldName>`. `has<FieldName>` controls whether the field is dis/enabled. `val<FieldName>` is the actual field value.